Meet the Boss’ is a How we made it in Africa interview series in which we pose 10 questions to business leaders across the continent.

 3. What parts of your job keep you awake at night?

-4. What are the top reasons why you have been successful in business?
+4. What are top reasons why you have been successful in business?

-5. What are the best things about your country, Zambia?
+5. What are the best things about your country, Zimbabwe?

 6. And the worst?